elf4j/elf4j-provider/README.md

 Chronological order is generally required for log events to arrive at their final destination.
 The usual destination of the standard out streams is the system Console, where an out-of-order display would be strange and confusing.
-That means log events need to be processed sequentially, which inevitably imposes some limit on the log processing throughput.
+That means log events need to be processed sequentially, at least for those that are issued from the same application/caller thread.
+This inevitably imposes some limit on the log processing throughput.
 No matter the log processing is synchronous or asynchronous to the main business workflow, if the application's log issuing frequency is higher than the throughput of the log processing, then over time, the main workflow should be blocked and bound ("back-pressured") by the log processing throughput limit.

 Some logging information has to be gathered by the main application thread, synchronously to the business workflow.
-For example, caller thread and code detail information such as method name, line number, or file name are performance-wise expensive to retrieve, yet unavailable for a different/asynchronous thread to look up.
-The elf4j-engine gathers such minimally required information by synchronously generating a log event, before handing it off for asynchronous processing (formatting log data and output to final destination).
+For example, caller code detail information such as method name, line number, or file name are performance-wise expensive to retrieve, yet unavailable for a different/asynchronous thread to look up.
+The elf4j-engine gathers such minimally required information by synchronously generating a log event, before handing it off for asynchronous processing ( formatting log data and output to final destination).
 Nevertheless, it helps if the client application can do without performance-sensitive information in the first place; the default log pattern configuration does not include caller code detail and thread information.

 The ideal situation of asynchronous logging is for the main application to "fire and forget" the log events, and continue its main business flow without further blocking, in which case the log processing throughput has little impact